COVID-19: Long Island Sees Uptick In Positive Testing Rate, Cases; Latest County Totals

-Long Island saw an uptick in both cases and the positivity rate for COVID-19 testing, according to newly released data on Tuesday, Oct.
-6
+Long Island saw another uptick in both cases and the positivity rate for COVID-19 testing, according to newly released data on Wednesday, Oct.
+7.

-In the top 20 ZIP codes in areas that have seen recent outbreaks - Brooklyn and Queens and Rockland and Orange counties - 5,222 tests were conducted on Monday, Oct.
-5, yielding 291 positives or a 5.5 percent positivity rate.

-In the remainder of the state, 91,137 tests were conducted yielding 1,102 positives or a 1.20 percent positivity rate.

-Here are positivity testing rates for the last three days on Long Island:
+Here are positivity testing rates for the last four days on Long Island:

 - Saturday, Oct.
 3: 0.9 percent